A Grammys 'Savage': Beyoncé leads with 9 nominations

-NEW YORK - Beyoncé is bringing her black parade to the Grammys: The pop star’s anthem about Black pride scored multiple nominations Tuesday, making her the leading contender with nine.
+NEW YORK - Beyoncé is bringing her black parade to the Grammys: The pop star’s anthem about Black pride scored multiple nominations Tuesday, making her the leading contender with nine nominations.

 Beyoncé picked up song and record of the year bids with “Black Parade,” which she released on Juneteenth, the holiday that commemorates when the last enslaved African Americans learned they were free.
 The song, which reached the Top 40 on the pop charts, is also nominated for best R&B song and best R&B performance.